terraform-google-modules/terraform-google-gke-gitlab/README.md

 ![GitLab on GKE architecture diagram](img/arch.png)

+## Compatibility

+This module is meant for use with Terraform 0.13+ and tested using Terraform 0.14.

 ## Usage
 There are examples included in the [examples](./examples/) folder but simple usage is as follows: